MicrosoftDocs/win32/desktop-src/direct3d9/validation.md

 ---
-Description: Validation is performed during the effect compile.
+description: Validation is performed during the effect compile.
 To validate the current technique, specify NULL as the technique handle to be validated. ms.assetid: d1268f68-2893-4d7f-acd2-484346a20193
 title: Validation (Direct3D 9)
 ms.topic: article